danielendeg/nugetpackageupdate/specs/MigrateLoggingToGeneva/Migration_of_logging_to_Geneva_from_Application_Insights.md

 Currently for PowerBI we use the Application Insights REST API to run Kusto queries for the data we need.
 If we continue to use Kusto and stream the logs we want from Geneva, we can connect PowerBI to Kusto to create the dashboards that we need. https://docs.microsoft.com/en-us/azure/kusto/tools/powerbi

 ### System Availability and Health
 Right now, this is handled by the Cluster Agent service.
-After the Monitoring Agent was setup, there are a lot of statndard health events collected for service fabric.
+After the Monitoring Agent was setup, there are a lot of standard health events collected for service fabric.

 Service Fabric Health Monitoring tables in Geneva
 ``` XML